Member Committees

 Public Policy

-The Public Policy Committee plays an important role in furthering our work by developing position statements as recommended by NASLEE membership or leaders.
+The Public Policy Committee plays an important role in furthering our work by developing policy resources and position statements as recommended by NASLEE Membership or leaders.
 The committee also reviews policies and position statements from other organizations for possible endorsement.

 Jared Lisonbee